 Madeline wants a toy, but she doesn’t have money to buy it.
 In this short tale, Madeline learns how to earn money.
 She also learns that it is important to save and be careful about how you spend money.
 Madeline learns that money belongs to the person who earned it.

-Walter the Whale Learns about Work Ethic
+Wilson the Wolf Learns About Work Ethic

 Wilson is a part of a hard-working pack of wolves.
 He and his siblings Wendy, Whitney, and Walker, as well as Mom and Dad and even Grandma and Grandpa, all have jobs to do.
 Wilson is learning that work ethic is when you try your best to do a good job no matter what the job is!
 This Foundations for the Future book introduces children to the idea of gaining more responsibility as they age, and having good work ethic at every stage of life!